-Amelia Earhart started her first solo flight across the Atlantic in 1932.
+Amelia Earhart started her solo flight across the Atlantic in 1932.
 She was the first woman to fly alone over the Atlantic.
 She departed from Harbor Grace, Newfoundland.
 Thirteen and a half hours later she landed in Londonderry, Ireland.
 Children could learn more at: Amelia Earhart.

 Amelia Earhart in 1928 became the first woman to fly across the Atlantic Ocean.
 However, she was a passenger (keeping the flight log) and not a pilot.
 Wilmer Stultz was the pilot.
 They left Newfoundland and landed in Wales.
+Children can learn more about Earhart at: Earhart.

 Amelia Earhart, Fred Noonan, and their airplane disappeared somewhere in the Pacific in 1937.
 The government looked for their airplane for weeks, but no evidence was ever found.
 People continue to look for their remains.
 Children can learn more at: Disappearance.